Alcohol and Drug Support

 Available Services

-• Rehabilitation Programs: Inpatient and outpatient programs designed to support long-term recovery and provide you with the tools to stay sober.
+• Rehabilitation Programs: Inpatient and outpatient programs for long-term recovery.

 Substance Use and Emotional Wellbeing

-Often, alcohol and drug use are linked to emotional distress, depression, or anxiety.
-It's important to seek both emotional support and addiction treatment to address the full scope of your health.
-If you're struggling with emotional wellbeing, consider also checking out our Emotional Support page for further guidance.
+Alcohol and drug use are often linked to emotional distress, depression, or anxiety.
+It’s important to seek both emotional support and addiction treatment.
+Check out our Emotional Support page for more guidance.

 Visit National Addiction Support Page